ION-WorkoutApp/server/README.md

 # The Server for the ION Workout App

+## Before You Read
+Make sure you wouldn't rather use one of the [installers](https://github.com/ION-WorkoutApp/installers?tab=readme-ov-file#ion-workout-app-installers)

 ## Setup
 *NOTE: The default `run` command will attempt to run a cloudflared tunnel to foreward the server, make sure this is set up first if you want this functionality*